 This hardy perennial grows quickly and easily, has beautiful flowers, and best of all, it can provide a completely free nutrient-rich source of fertilizer which can be used all season long.

-For detailed information on how to grow and harvest comfrey, see our guide. (coming soon!)
+See detailed information on how to grow and harvest comfrey here.

 What You’ll Learn